mariabenitocst/UncertaintiesDMinTheMW/README.md

 We perform a full marginalization over uncertainties on the Galactic parameters and over the lack of knowledge on the morphology of the baryonic components of the Galaxy.
 You can find a complete description of the analysis in Benito et al. (in prep.).

-The full likelihood of our analysis is released in a tabular form (**4dgrid_gammaXX.dat**) over multidimensional grid in the parameters characterizing the DM distribution, namely the scale radius Rs, the scale density ρs, the inner slope of the profile γ and the Sun's galactocentric distance R0.
+The full likelihood of our analysis is released in tabular form (**data/4dgrid_gammaXX.dat**) over multidimensional grid in the parameters characterizing the DM distribution, namely the scale radius Rs, the scale density ρs, the inner slope of the profile γ and the Sun's galactocentric distance R0.

 ### Applications